EnsignPayton/DshowTestFilters/README.md

-# DshowAudioTransform
+# DshowTestFilters
-Example DirectShow Audio Transform Filter
+#### Example DirectShow Filters Project

-This project creates a DLL containing two transform filters, a preliminary example and a functional audio compressor.
-It also contains a basic push source filter.
+This project creates a DLL containing example DirectShow filters of various sophistication and usefulness.

 * "Example Filter" is defined in [`CExFilter.cpp`](DshowAudioTransform/CExFilter.cpp).
 It is a close adaptation of the example code in [this MSDN article](https://msdn.microsoft.com/en-us/library/dd391015(v=VS.85).aspx) deriving from CTransformFilter.
 It has no real function other than to serve as an example.